 Plot development is difficult to grasp in Ghosts.
 That’s because the play takes place on two time levels: The present on one hand, and on the other hand the past, in which the actual main action is happening.
 The present merely serves as a platform on which the characters are able to examine the past.
 Suspense comes from the figures gradually unveiling the past to each other as well as to the audience.

 It might remind you of the point-of-view-structure of crime stories: The audience learns what has happened bit by bit, and this creates suspense.
 In Ghosts, this structure also means the most important decisions have already been made in the past, before the play begins.

 But the present of the play holds an additional, very different kind of suspense for us.
 It’s the characters clashing into each other over very opposed morals and world views.

 Because hardly anything happens in the present, hardly any decisions need to be taken that would influence the plot.
 This makes it difficult for us to display how motives affect plot.
-Much could be said about the highly unusual plot structure, but I will save that for a bonus episode of the series.

 For now, let’s take a look at the only passage in the play (besides the very end) where somebody makes a visible decision in the present to make a decisive impact on how things will be going.
 In this scene, Mrs. Alving has just built an orphanage.
 Pastor Manders, an old friend of the house, tries to convince her not to insure it.
 He is handling the paperwork and conducting the business of the orphanage for her.